 The Ride Up

-Smackdown winner: Skydeck, because the feature comparing your height to other famous structures was pretty cool.
+Smackdown winner: Skydeck, because the feature comparing your height to other famous structures is pretty cool.

 Tally: Skydeck — 2 360 Chicago — 4